What are durable gene and cell therapies?

 MIT NEWDIGS FoCUS has conducted a unique, detailed, condition-by-condition analysis to estimate the expected number of durable cell and gene therapies likely to be available on the US market in the coming years.

 As the picture below shows, there are currently 1,050+ active, durable, cell and gene therapies in development.
 Slightly over 300 of these are product trials in China by China-based developers.
 Excluding these, we estimate roughly 740 active therapies in development for the US market.
-6 therapies (4 individual medicines) are already approved for patient use in the US.
+Seven therapy products are already approved for patients in the US.

 Figure 1: Pipeline of active programs in development for durable cell and gene therapies for the US market